telerik/xaml-docs/controls/radribbonview/features/keyboard-support.md

 	{{endregion}}
 	{% endif %}

- >Specific behaviors of IsKeyboardNavigationEnabled property when to false:
+ >Specific behaviors of IsKeyboardNavigationEnabled property when set to false:
- >* Setting this property to __RadRibbonView__: The attached property will not work for this control.
+ >* When set on __RadRibbonView__: The attached property will not work for this control.
- >* Setting this property to __RadRibbonTab__: The control will be skipped from navigation using Up/Down/Right/Left keyboard keys but still can be accessed using key tips behavior.
+ >* When set on __RadRibbonTab__: The control will be skipped from navigation using the Up/Down/Right/Left keyboard keys but will be accessable through the key tips behavior.
- >* Setting this property to __RadRibbonGroup__: The control will be skipped from navigation using Up/Down/Right/Left keyboard keys..
-Elements inside the group will not inherit this property by default.
+ >* When set on __RadRibbonGroup__: The control will be skipped from navigation using the Up/Down/Right/Left keyboard keys.
+Elements inside the group will not inherit this property.
- >* Setting this property to __RadRibbonButton__: The control will be skipped from navigation using Up/Down/Right/Left keyboard keys.
+ >* When set on __RadRibbonButton__: The control will be skipped from navigation using the Up/Down/Right/Left keyboard keys.
- >* Setting this property to __Application Menu/ Backstage__: The application button will be skipped from the navigation using Up/Down/Right/Left keyboard keys.
+ >* When set on __Application Menu/ Backstage__: The application button will be skipped from the navigation using the Up/Down/Right/Left keyboard keys.
- >* Setting this property to __Quick Access Toolbar__: The control will be skipped from navigation using Up/Down/Right/Left keyboard keys.
-Elements inside the group will not inherit this property by default.
+ >* When set on __Quick Access Toolbar__: The control will be skipped from navigation using the Up/Down/Right/Left keyboard keys.
+Elements inside the group will not inherit this property.
- >* Setting this property to __Items Controls__: The control will be skipped from navigation using Up/Down/Right/Left keyboard keys.
+ >* When set on __Items Controls__: The control will be skipped from navigation using the Up/Down/Right/Left keyboard keys.
 There's no need to set this property to the child elements.

 ## Activating key tips